 Deer and Rabbits

 Rabbits leave neatly clipped stems and prefer new, tender growth, including stems, growing tips and leaves.
-Sometimes they'll munch an older leaf but may not eat the entire thing.
+Sometimes they will munch an older leaf but may not eat the entire thing.
 Rabbit damage tends to be low to the ground.
 They also chisel away bark on woody plants, especially in fall and winter.

 Slugs and Snails

 This Wasp cousin has larvae that resemble Caterpillars or Slugs.
 There are several types of Sawflies.
-As some larvae feed on plants, they create irregular holes that don't extend all the way through a leaf.
+As some larvae feed on plants, they create irregular holes that do not extend all the way through a leaf.
 This makes the holes appear transparent.
 Other types cluster along leaf edges, so that up to a dozen worm-like creatures are feeding on the same leaf.